- Home

 ‘We also remind customers to tell your providers if you have specific needs – whether that’s due to ill health making it difficult to access a service, or a recent emotional or financial shock that is impacting your finances.
 Doing this will help firms support you.”

-As well as the FCA’s guidance, the government provides a new scheme to give people struggling with debts more breathing space.
+As well as the FCA’s guidance, the government provides a new scheme to give people struggling with debts more breathing space, which it launched in 2021.
 Under the scheme, people are given legal protections from their creditors for 60 days, with most interest and penalty charges frozen, and enforcement action halted.
 They also receive professional debt advice to design a plan which helps to get their finances back on track.
 Find out more about the scheme here.

 Don’t suffer in silence